 Edmonton’s coolest taco joint will have you feeling the heat, inside and out.
 Perch up on one of downtown's most sought after patio spots.
 With an atmosphere and food that simply can’t be beat, what’s not to love?
 So get your hands on a cerveza and soak in the sights and sounds of Edmonton’s downtown.

 Must Try: Whatever the special is, trust them

-If a $2.75 drinks happy hour hasn't got your attention, then what are you doing reading this blog!?
+If drinks for $2.75 during happy hour hasn't got your attention, then what are you doing reading this blog?
 Just kidding.
-Central Social Hall is a good spot for post-work, post-conference or a little late night debauchery drinks.
-They also underwent some major patio renovations earlier in 2018 and now hold two good sized patios.
-Both are well sheltered from the bustling Jasper Avenue and have umbrellas-a-plenty.
-Perfect for those lazy summer days.
+Central Social Hall has the perfect patio for post-run drinks.
+This spot has also undergone some major renovations recently, and now holds two good sized patios.
+Both are well sheltered and have umbrellas-a-plenty—perfect for those lazy summer days.

 Step into a floral oasis tucked away from the hustle and bustle of 124 Street at Violino.
 The Italian restaurant occupies a 1913 mansion and offers two verandas - one on the main floor and one on the second floor - that are arguably the nicest patios in the city.
 Grab lunch with friends, or settle in for a romantic evening with your significant other, and share a freshly made pizza, which comes straight from the wood fire oven that sits on the patio.

 Pizza and Peroni on the patio?
 Yes please!
 Parlour’s courtyard is the perfect place to enjoy a pint or prosecco while snacking on a modern take on classic Italian favourites like pasta and pizza.